intel-analytics/ipex-llm/ppml/base/README.md

 The image only contains these important components:

-1. Python3.7 and some packages
+1. Python3.7 and some packages.
-2. Gramine
+2. Gramine.
 3. Three patches applied to the Python source code and its packages.
+4. Package sgxsdk and dcap, required by remote attestation.
+5. Script for register MREnclave and verify remote EHSM (The jars required are not fully provided).